 Northern Beaches/North Shore Sydney

 Dee Why Beach Playground- With shady tarpaulins, heaps of seating, proximity to a rock pool and the gorgeous beach, make the most of Dee Why’s recent promenade and facility upgrades.

 Collaroy Beach Playground- Sometimes you just can’t go past a fresh ocean breeze.
 This is again in perfect proximity to water, has excellent views, and surrounding cafes.
 If you love this one, try the Balmoral Beach playground at the Esplanade (but prepare for busy weekends), Little Manly Point playground or Manly’s Lagoon Park playground.
 All are super close to water.

 Passmore Reserve Playground- In Manly Vale, this one’s enclosed due to the nearby lagoon.
 It’s a old school wooden playground structure with a natural bush vibe.

 Livvi’s Place- In Timbrell Park, Five Dock, this is a truly spectacular park.
 It is built for all ability levels, able-bodied or not.
 It’s got a powered round-a-bout, nets to climb, slides (with wheelchair accessible ramps) and so much more.
-UPDATE: Livvi’s Place is currently under construction but will be back in time for Summer, double the size and with a water play area!
-Yay!
+This park was recently renovated, so enjoy it while it's pristine.

 Burwood Park Playground- It may not have brand new equipment, but kids won’t care!
 It has a beloved flying fox, swings, spring rockers and a wobbly-walker.